Twisted equivariant quasi-elliptic cohomology and M-brane charge: Introduction

-In Section \ref{qell} we give a sketch of quasi-elliptic cohomology, including its definition, basic properties and the loop space construction.
+In Section \ref{qell} we give a sketch of quasi-elliptic cohomology, including its definition, basic properties, and the loop space construction.
 In Section \ref{devotoequiell}, we review Devoto's equivariant elliptic cohomology.
-In Section \ref{twistedellold}, we recall the definition of twisted equivaraiant elliptic cohomology.
+In Section \ref{twistedellold}, we recall the definition of twisted equivariant elliptic cohomology.
 In Section \ref{twistedqell}, we construct twisted quasi-elliptic cohomology.
-In Section \ref{twistedloopspace}, we define twisted loop space, with which we can construct twisted quasi-elliptic cohomology.
-In Section \ref{twistedchernchar}, we construct a Chern character map from quasi-elliptic cohomology to Devoto's equivariant elliptic cohomology and then a twisted Chern character map from the twisted quasi-elliptic cohomology to twisted equivariant elliptic cohomology.
+In Section \ref{twistedloopspace}, we define a model of twisted loop space, with which we can construct twisted quasi-elliptic cohomology.
+In Section \ref{twistedChernS}, based on the Chern character of quasi-elliptic cohomology, we construct a Chern character map of twisted quasi-elliptic cohomology.
+In Section \ref{compute:twisted:qell}, we compute more examples of quasi-elliptic cohomology and twisted quasi-elliptic cohomology.
+Especially in Section \ref{ex:qell:s4} and \ref{ex:twisted:qell:s4}, we compute the twisted quasi-elliptic cohomology of representation 4-spheres acted on by all the finite subgroups of $SU(2)$.